Who we are

 Our innovative Dementia Connect service will transform the support people receive and will provide the right support in the best way for each individual person.
 Combining face-to-face support with telephone and online advice and information offered by specially trained Dementia Advisers.

 Our expert Dementia Advisers and trained volunteers are available to speak to by phone or face-to-face.
 They help people with dementia take back control of their lives and remain independent for longer.

 Dementia Connect is currently being tested and will be rolled out over the next few years.

-National Dementia Helpline – You can call our helpline on 0300 222 11 22.
+Dementia Connect support line – You can call our support on 0333 150 3456.
 It is open seven days a week providing information, advice and emotional support to anyone affected by dementia.

 Talking Point – Our online community is a place where you can ask questions, share experiences and get information and practical tips on living with dementia.
 It’s free to use, open 24 hours a day and all you need is an internet connection.

 Find support near you – Our comprehensive directory allows you to find advice and information support services.
 Simply enter your postcode or location.